awsdocs/aws-iot-docs/developerguide/jit-provisioning.md

 + `AWS::IoT::Certificate::SerialNumber`
 + `AWS::IoT::Certificate::Id`

 The values for these provisioning template parameters are limited to what JITP can extract from the subject field of the certificate of the device being provisioned\.
+The certificate must contain values for all of the parameters in the template body\.
 The `AWS::IoT::Certificate::Id` parameter refers to an internally generated ID, not an ID that is contained in the certificate\.
 You can get the value of this ID using the `principal()` function inside an AWS IoT rule\.

 The following JSON file is an example of a complete JITP template\.
 The value of the `templateBody` field must be a JSON object specified as an escaped string and can use only the values in the preceding list\.
 You can use a variety of tools to create the required JSON output, such as `json.dumps` \(Python\) or `JSON.stringify` \(Node\)\.
 The value of the `roleARN` field must be the ARN of a role that has the `AWSIoTThingsRegistration` attached to it\.
 Also, your template can use an existing `PolicyName` instead of the inline `PolicyDocument` in the example\. \(The first example adds line breaks for readability, but you can copy and paste the template that appears directly below it\.\)